Frequently Asked Questions

 In an interview with The Independent in 2004 about her contribution to a multimedia exhibit at The Victoria & Albert Museum in London, she was quoted as saying, “This project for the V&A has really changed me.
 It was a chance for me to do something on my own, rather than a collaboration.
 Often the other projects I do are started off for me by other people and are half finished—like my new solo album.”

-As of 2019, however, no announcements have been made regarding the release of a solo album, but resourceful internet users can find bootleg recordings and video of Elizabeth’s Meltdown performances.
+As of 2020, however, no announcements have been made regarding the release of a solo album, but resourceful internet users can find bootleg recordings and video of her Meltdown performances.

 How can I contact the former band members for an interview?